 Given the changing nature of the world around us, the United States needs a foreign policy that prioritizes our national interests and productive engagement with other countries.
 We are proud to support research that challenges status quo thinking and inspires fresh perspectives in the foreign policy debate.

 The American-led global alliance system faces increasing stress and criticism.
-In Europe, allies’ conventional forces have been inadequate as their leaders openly discuss alternatives to NATO.
+The Russian invasion of the Ukraine has intensified ongoing discussions about the future of NATO.
 American partners in the Middle East pursue their own priorities, often in opposition to American objectives.
 Failed attempts to unify disparate spokes of the U.S. alliance system in Asia reveal flawed assumptions in U.S. strategic thinking.
 Given problems with burden-sharing and conflicting interests, U.S. policymakers should reevaluate the costs and benefits of the U.S.’s security commitments.
-As a result, we are actively soliciting proposals for projects which:
+As a result, we are soliciting proposals for projects that:

 - Evaluate areas where U.S. interests converge or diverge from long-established allies and consider the challenges of maintaining alliances in different regions of the world.